justincfeng/squirrel.jl/docs/src/index.md

     julia> cd(pathscript)

-and then run the `samplegen.jl` script:
+and then run the `samplegen.jl` script (which may require installation of the `CoordinateTransformations` and `LegendrePolynomials` packages):

     julia> include("samplegen.jl")